-Newbies week is for players NEW to Sandbridge and for players who desire a gentler pace than Fall Week #1.
+The relaxed week is for players NEW to Sandbridge and for players who desire a gentler pace than Fall Week #1.
 Everyone attending this week will be first-timers to Sandbridge!
-We are FULL for Spring 2020 with a full house of 23 players plus spouses.
-Contact Ken to get on the wait list - we do always have cancellations.

 NO STRANGLING ALLOWED DURING NEWBIE WEEK!!!